 The magnetic field lines around a straight conductor carrying current are concentric circles on planes perpendicular to the direction of current.

-The direction of magnetic field due to straight current carrying wire can be obtained by 'Right Hand Thumb Rule'.
+The direction of the magnetic field due to a straight current-carrying wire can be obtained by the 'Right Hand Thumb Rule'.

-Imagine yourself grasping a current-carrying conductor with your right-hand, so that the thumb lies along the conductor in the direction of the current, then the fingers of your hand will be encircling the conductor in the direction of the magnetic field lines caused by the current.
+Imagine yourself grasping a current-carrying conductor with your right hand, so that the thumb lies along the conductor in the direction of the current, then the fingers of your hand will be encircling the conductor in the direction of the magnetic field lines caused by the current.

 (a) A solenoid is a long cylindrical coil containing a large number of closely spaced turns of insulated copper wire.

-(b) The magnetic field produced by a current carrying solenoid is similar to the magnetic field produced by a bar magnet.
+(b) The magnetic field produced by a current-carrying solenoid is similar to the magnetic field produced by a bar magnet.

 When a current-carrying conductor is placed in a magnetic field, it experiences a force.
 This is the principle behind electric motors and many other electromagnetic devices.

-If the forefinger, the second finger and the thumb of the left hand are stretched at right angles to each other, with the forefinger pointing in the direction of the field and the second finger in the direction of the current then the thumb indicates the direction of the force.
-It is called Fleming's left hand rule.
+If the forefinger, the second finger and the thumb of the left hand are stretched at right angles to each other, with the forefinger pointing in the direction of the field and the second finger in the direction of the current, then the thumb indicates the direction of the force.
+It is called Fleming's left-hand rule.

 A domestic electric circuit is the wiring system used in homes to supply electricity to various appliances.
 It connects electrical devices like fans, lights, refrigerators, and TVs to the main power supply safely and efficiently.